EinEinfach/CaSSAndRA/README.md

 You can now select the map you want in the drop-down menu.

 A preview of the map is displayed in red with the note "From upload (please save first)".

+It is also possible to import a map in geojson format what previosly was exported (see section above).
+The steps are the same like for sunray import.
+CaSSAndRA check first for sunray import data format if this check fail then geojson import format will be used.

+ATTENTION!: For correct import of geojson data your lon and lat settings under robot section must be the same as it used during export

 ![upload](https://raw.githubusercontent.com/EinEinfach/CaSSAndRA/master/docs/upload.jpeg)